 An undying love.
 An enduring threat.

 When Dr. Claire Westbrook and Dr. Jonas Clark meet, the attraction is immediate and dangerous.
-Neither plans a workplace romance.
 Jonas is a topnotch neurosurgeon.
 Claire is a trauma surgeon in a failing marriage.
-The last thing either wants is to become embroiled in a complicated relationship.
+The last thing either wants is to become embroiled in a complicated workplace romance.

 From their first meeting they feel a strange connection.
 Though they try to deny it, their link is only strengthened when they’re together.
 Claire and Jonas are both professionals who’ve seen too much gritty reality to believe in the unbelievable—like flashbacks to prior lives.